ClozapineReturn to Clozapine overview

 - Do not worry - most people do all these things as normal while taking clozapine.

 Your weight can be affected by clozapine

-- A side-effect of clozapine can be weight loss or weight gain, but weight gain is more common.
+- A common side-effect of clozapine can be weight gain.

 - It is hard to know how it will affect each person who takes it.